tukasa0001/TownOfHost/README-EN.md

 Team : Neutral<br>
 Decision : -<br>
-Victory Conditions : Living and ending the match. (other than task completion)<br>
+Victory Conditions : Alive at the end of the game. (other than task completion)<br>

 Two of all players will be cast.
 (Duplicate to other positions) <br>
 If a position with a crew camp task becomes a lover, the task will disappear. <br>